aerian-studios/ignite-typescript-boilerplate/readme.md

 ## Coding style

-We use `tslint` to enforce coding style, with rules based on [Palantir's tslint-react] (https://github.com/palantir/tslint-react), with a few changes to accommodate some Ignite quirks.
+We use `tslint` to enforce coding style, with rules based on [Palantir's tslint-react](https://github.com/palantir/tslint-react), with a few changes to accommodate some Ignite quirks.
 If you install a plugin, your editor can probably automatically fix problems.
 In VS Code, set `"tslint.autoFixOnSave": true` in your workspace settings.
 You can run the linter from the command line. `npm run lint` runs the linter, while `npm run fixcode` tries to autofix problems.